Tewr/PhishReporter-Outlook-Add-In/README.md

 Edit AssemblyInfo.cs with your company name and perhaps a product name to enable registry configuration.
 The optional registry setting location will be HKLM\Software\company\productname\ .
 To modify a property, add a new string value with the same name as IPhisingReporterConfig.
 Some of the strings have template variables on the form $name$, this can be kept(or not) in any replacement string.

-For the installer, you should also edit Setup.vbproj company name (affects install location).
+For the installer, you should also edit Setup.vdproj company name (affects install location).

 ## Additions from source repo
 * Rewritten in in C#